Imran Khan 'did not allow any PTI leader for conferences' with establishment - ExBulletin

 “The founder of the PTI said that all the opposition parties will have to bring together [on a single platform for [the protection of] Democracy, ”said Gohar.

-Today's meeting between Khan and PTI leaders was again struck by the controversy when Gohar criticized that the party granted permission of “only two lawyers” for the meeting by their list; However, “five lawyers met the founder of the PTI today”.
+Today's meeting between Khan and PTI leaders was again struck by controversy when Gohar criticized that the party granted permission to “only two lawyers” for the meeting by their list; However, “five lawyers met the founder of the PTI today”.

 It should be noted here that the leaders of the PTI who met Khan today in Adiala prison include Gohar, Barrister Salman Safdar, Faisal Chaudhry, Ali Imran and Rai Salman.

 The PTI legislator also criticized the prison authorities for intervening that Khan's family members to meet him in the prison.
-“We condemn you for not allowing the Khan's sisters to meet him.”
+“We condemn you for not having authorized Khan's sisters to meet him.”

 He recalled the clear instructions of the High Court of Islamabad to the prison authorities for allowing a meeting with Khan twice a week.

-“ The doors of non-closed negotiations, the spokesperson for Geikh Waqas Akram, said that ex-PM Khan had never closed the doors of negotiations and added that the talks could only be held in national interests, covering fundamental questions, including the supremacy of the law and the constitution.
+PTI spokesperson Sheikh Waqas Akram said that ex-PM Khan never closed the doors to negotiations and added that talks could only be held in national interests, covering fundamental questions, including the supremacy of law and constitution.

 He reiterated that the founder of the PTI believed that he had believed in court justice.
 Akram added that the founder of the PTI had decided to request the release of the courts but was not concluding any agreement.